BardoQi/Sight/README.md

 It is a short-name function for create a Relation instance.

-And other functions is for the peroperty's value.
+And other functions are for the property's value.

-You could using a chain orpeator for the instance initial.
+You could use the operator chain for the instance initial.

 For instance: